Out of 407 Total Combinations of Subcategory and Region, These 8 Stand Out This Month

 Both series have an average of 7 over the first six data points, and both end with 15 as the seventh data point.
 If we just go by the average, that final value (15) is just as “much” of an outlier in the first series as the second: in both cases, our most recent number is 8 units higher than our average.

 But our eyes can tell that 15 is far more “outlandish” in the second series than the first, right?
-We were just cruising along, hyper-consistent at 7, and suddenly, BAM, huge spike to 15.
+We were just cruising along, hyper-consistent around its average, and suddenly, BAM, huge spike to 15.
 I can definitely imagine wanting to be notified of the second series’ spike and NOT caring about the first series’ spike.

 So we bring Standard Deviation into the picture – not to replace “distance from average,” but to complement it.
-Series one has a standard deviation of 5 and series 2 has a standard deviation of 0.
-In some sense our eyes are “seeing” the standard deviation difference between these two series of numbers – series one can’t make up its mind, is super hot and cold, whereas series 2 is like a metronome.
+Series one has a standard deviation of 5 and series 2 has a standard deviation of 1.
+In some sense our eyes are “seeing” the standard deviation difference between these two series of numbers – series one can’t make up its mind, is super hot and cold, whereas series 2 is almost a flat line.
 Standard deviation is, in other words, a measure of how “choppy” a data set is, or what is considered “normal variation.”

 Now, bringing Standard Deviation and “Distance from Average” together… if we compare distance from average to standard deviation, we get a sense if this most recent change is a bigger than normal change!

 The sensitivity thresholds for each biz are going to be different.
 Hey, 60% may be plenty to catch your eye (probably not though).
-But 160% is getting closer, and 300% is definitely attention-getting.
+But 7,000% is absurdly out there and definitely worth hearing about.

 Let’s Write Some (Measure) Formulas!